Loong0349/MapReduce/README.md

 "others.py" is a Python code that performs a similar word frequency count using a non-MapReduce algorithm.
 The results of this Python code are saved in the "python_results" folder.

+The "analysis.py" file is used to analyze word frequencies and generate a word cloud based on those frequencies.
+The word cloud images are saved in the "cloudimg" folder.